rjacobsen0/NonprofitDonationForm/README.md

   it would be one dependancy after another but two (Webform and Contribute) is not too bad.
 While this looks promising it is un-usable for now.
 Needs to be documented.
 Rolling back.

   - I'm having more success with Stripe's https://stripe.com/docs/quickstart guide on the frontend.
+But, I found out later, it's also not the right documentation for Drupal.

   - I added code for the server-side to get the payment and I'm getting errors.
 Seems that the Stripe library is multiply defined or not defined.
 Can't resolve the needed symbols like Stripe\Stripe::setApiKey() and